 A homebuyer’s survey is more in-depth when compared to a ‘mortgage valuation’, and it is suitable for standard properties.
-The surveyor will provide a report highlighting any structural problems, damp issues, potential areas of concern, advice around repairs and maintenance.
+The surveyor will provide a report highlighting any structural problems, damp issues, potential areas of concern, and advice about repairs and maintenance.

 It is worth noting that with this type of report the surveyor won’t look under the floorboards, so it is only able to identify concerns that are visible.
 A homebuyer report can also provide a property valuation and give an estimated rebuild cost.
 You can sometimes arrange a homebuyer survey through your mortgage lender or alternatively you can arrange it with a local surveyor yourself directly.
 It is worth shopping around to get the best price!

 Full structural survey

 A full structural survey is a detailed and comprehensive report worth considering if you are buying a property that is old and/or in poor condition and/or where you are planning major renovation works.
 The surveyor will look under the floorboards and look into the loft to identify any areas of concern.
 A full structural survey will flag up any structural issues and as a result, the surveyor will be able to advise you on any specialist reports that may be worthwhile i.e. an electrical survey.

 Where to find a surveyor

 It is important that you use a property surveyor which is suitably qualified.
 RICS (Royal Institute of Chartered Surveyors) provides surveys on many different property types.
 You can find a local RICS surveyor by visiting https://www.ricsfirms.com/.

 Buying a property can be the biggest financial commitment you will have to make in your lifetime and if you plan to live at the property for a long time it is worth considering the more in-depth valuation reports described above.